 Sepsis Research is delighted to have been able help finance the campaign in partnership with the Scottish Government.
 It will make sure more and more people all across Scotland can spot the early warning signs of sepsis and take action, saving more lives through seeking medical treatment quickly.

-To help draw attention to the campaign, Colin Graham, our Chief Operating Officer, joined Dr Catherine Calderwood, Chief Medical Officer Scotland, and John Harden, National Clinical Lead for Quality and Safety at the campaign launch at the University of Edinburgh.
+To help draw attention to the campaign, Colin Graham, our Chief Operating Officer, joined Dr Catherine Calderwood, the previous Chief Medical Officer of Scotland, and John Harden, National Clinical Lead for Quality and Safety at the campaign launch at the University of Edinburgh.